crazybilly/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-8-1.png)

-It seems that the interval with the most amount of steps is 835:
+It seems that the interval with the most amount of steps is 8:35 am:

 ```r
   pattern %>%